matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-stack-chart.md

 ***Tyk Dashboard Admin***

-If Tyk Dashboard bootstrapping is enabled, Tyk Dashboard admin user will be created according to the `global.adminUser` field.
+If Tyk Dashboard bootstrapping is enabled, a Tyk Dashboard admin user will be created according to the `global.adminUser` field.

 All admin credentials can also be set through Kubernetes secret.